antevens/boatcontrol/README.md

 The top/right RJ45 connector is used to remotely control relays on the main board.
 Each RJ45 socket controls 2 latching relays or 2 non-latching relay pairs (4).
 Every socket consists of 4 separate 5V supply pins supplied via a 10KΩ resistor.
-For long cable run the resistor banks on the back can be replaced with a lower value.
+For long cable runs the resistor banks on the back can be replaced with lower resistance values.

 ![RJ45 Port 1 pinout](images/rj45_port1_pinout.png)